Coca-Cola (NYSE:KO) Shares Up 0.2%

-A number of research analysts have issued reports on the company.
-Barclays boosted their price target on Coca-Cola from $68.00 to $69.00 and gave the company an “overweight” rating in a report on Thursday, May 2nd.
-UBS Group lifted their price objective on shares of Coca-Cola from $70.00 to $72.00 and gave the company a “buy” rating in a report on Wednesday, May 1st.
-JPMorgan Chase & Co. raised their price objective on Coca-Cola from $65.00 to $68.00 and gave the company an “overweight” rating in a report on Wednesday, May 1st.
-Citigroup upped their target price on Coca-Cola from $67.00 to $68.00 and gave the stock a “buy” rating in a research note on Wednesday, January 17th.
-Finally, Evercore ISI lifted their price target on shares of Coca-Cola from $67.00 to $70.00 and gave the company an “outperform” rating in a research note on Wednesday, May 1st.
-Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Coca-Cola has an average rating of “Moderate Buy” and an average target price of $68.27.
+A number of brokerages recently commented on KO.
+Barclays upped their target price on Coca-Cola from $68.00 to $69.00 and gave the company an “overweight” rating in a report on Thursday, May 2nd.
+UBS Group upped their price target on Coca-Cola from $70.00 to $72.00 and gave the stock a “buy” rating in a research note on Wednesday, May 1st.
+JPMorgan Chase & Co. upped their price target on Coca-Cola from $65.00 to $68.00 and gave the stock an “overweight” rating in a research note on Wednesday, May 1st.
+Citigroup upped their price target on Coca-Cola from $67.00 to $68.00 and gave the stock a “buy” rating in a research note on Wednesday, January 17th.
+Finally, Evercore ISI increased their target price on Coca-Cola from $67.00 to $70.00 and gave the stock an “outperform” rating in a research note on Wednesday, May 1st.
+Two equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $68.27.

 Coca-Cola (NYSE:KO – Get Free Report) last issued its quarterly earnings results on Tuesday, April 30th.
-The company reported $0.72 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.70 by $0.02.
-The business had revenue of $11.30 billion for the quarter, compared to analysts’ expectations of $11.01 billion.
+The company reported $0.72 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.70 by $0.02.
 Coca-Cola had a net margin of 23.41% and a return on equity of 42.74%.
-The business’s quarterly revenue was up 2.7% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.68 earnings per share.
-Research analysts expect that The Coca-Cola Company will post 2.82 earnings per share for the current year.
+The business had revenue of $11.30 billion for the quarter, compared to analyst estimates of $11.01 billion.
+During the same period in the previous year, the business posted $0.68 earnings per share.
+The business’s revenue was up 2.7% compared to the same quarter last year.
+Analysts expect that The Coca-Cola Company will post 2.82 EPS for the current fiscal year.

 Coca-Cola Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Monday, July 1st.
-Shareholders of record on Friday, June 14th will be issued a dividend of $0.485 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, July 1st.
+Shareholders of record on Friday, June 14th will be paid a dividend of $0.485 per share.
+This represents a $1.94 dividend on an annualized basis and a dividend yield of 3.08%.
 The ex-dividend date is Friday, June 14th.
-This represents a $1.94 annualized dividend and a yield of 3.10%.
-Coca-Cola’s dividend payout ratio (DPR) is 77.60%.
+Coca-Cola’s dividend payout ratio is presently 77.60%.

-In other Coca-Cola news, EVP Nancy Quan sold 57,368 shares of the stock in a transaction that occurred on Wednesday, March 13th.
-The shares were sold at an average price of $60.87, for a total value of $3,491,990.16.
-Following the sale, the executive vice president now directly owns 223,330 shares of the company’s stock, valued at approximately $13,594,097.10.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In related news, EVP Nancy Quan sold 57,368 shares of the company’s stock in a transaction that occurred on Wednesday, March 13th.
-The stock was sold at an average price of $60.87, for a total value of $3,491,990.16.
-Following the completion of the transaction, the executive vice president now directly owns 223,330 shares of the company’s stock, valued at $13,594,097.10.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Bruno Pietracci sold 18,551 shares of the stock in a transaction on Monday, March 4th.
-The shares were sold at an average price of $59.41, for a total transaction of $1,102,114.91.
+In related news, EVP Beatriz R. Perez sold 57,298 shares of the business’s stock in a transaction dated Monday, May 6th.
+The stock was sold at an average price of $61.99, for a total value of $3,551,903.02.
+Following the transaction, the executive vice president now owns 167,107 shares in the company, valued at $10,358,962.93.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other news, CEO James Quincey sold 247,188 shares of the company’s stock in a transaction that occurred on Thursday, February 22nd.
+The stock was sold at an average price of $60.94, for a total transaction of $15,063,636.72.
+Following the completion of the transaction, the chief executive officer now directly owns 442,546 shares of the company’s stock, valued at $26,968,753.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Beatriz R. Perez sold 57,298 shares of the stock in a transaction that occurred on Monday, May 6th.
+The stock was sold at an average price of $61.99, for a total value of $3,551,903.02.
+Following the completion of the transaction, the executive vice president now directly owns 167,107 shares of the company’s stock, valued at $10,358,962.93.
 The disclosure for this sale can be found here.
-Insiders have sold 323,107 shares of company stock valued at $19,657,742 in the last quarter.
-Corporate insiders own 0.97% of the company’s stock.
+Over the last 90 days, insiders have sold 380,405 shares of company stock worth $23,209,645.
+0.97% of the stock is currently owned by corporate insiders.

 Coca-Cola Company Profile